malloydata/malloy-cli/README.md

 ### NPM

-If you have NPM installed, you can run the Malloy CLI with `npx malloy-cli`.
+If you have NPM installed, you can run the Malloy CLI with `npx malloy-cli {command}`, or install it globally with `npm install -g malloy-cli` and run it with `malloy-cli {command}`

 ## Setup